 - Standards Documentation: System of rules to create software.
 There are two types of standard documentation:

-- Open Standards: Typically used for public companies that are able to access and create their own software.
+- Open Standards: Typically used for public companies that can access and create their software.

 - Closed Standards: Descriptions that are unavailable formats and protocols that the developers use.